 Why Traditional Benchmarking Software Does Not Work Well For Chromebooks

 We strive to use the most objective, quantitative, and comparable measurements in our product testing.
 Therefore we had high hopes for the Octane 2.0 software, which has become one of the standard benchmarking programs used to test Chromebook performance.
 Benchmarking software such as Octane 2.0 runs a predetermined set of operations in order to assess performance and speed.
-However, once we ran this test, it was clear that the results did not match up with our experiences actually using the products.
+However, once we ran this test, it was clear that the results did not match up with our real-world experiences actually using the products.

 Related: How We Tested Chromebooks